openkim/kim-tools/docs/source/test_driver.rst

 - ``self.``:attr:`~kim_tools.test_driver.core.KIMTestDriver.kim_model_name`:
   The KIM Model Name (if present).
 You should only use this if exporting data to a non-ASE simulator (see below).

-- ``self.``:func:`~kim_tools.test_driver.core.KIMTestDriver._add_file_to_current_property_instance`:
-  This adds a "file" type key to the current Property Instance, for example the "restart-file" key mentioned in the note below.
-It will automatically be numbered according to the current Property Instance and moved to the ``output`` directory if it is not already there (e.g. ``restart.dump`` will be automatically moved to the path ``output/restart-1.dump`` and reported in the property accordingly.)

 .. note::